AllenInstitute/cell_type_mapper/docs/mapping_cells.md

 - Identifying marker genes corresponding to the parent nodes in the cell type taxonomy. **This step only needs to be run once per reference dataset and produces a file that can be used multiple times.**
+- "Validating" the unlabeled dataset.
+This step converts gene symbols to Ensembl IDs and (optionally) validates that the cell by gene expression matrix is a set of raw count integers (you can skip this last step and use the native normalization of your unlabeld h5ad file; more on that below).
 - Mapping unlabeled data onto the reference taxonomy using the executable provided [here.](../src/hierarchical_mapping/cli/from_specified_markers.py)